 Sea Thai - Affordable Thai and a moderate level of spice.
 You’ll need to ask them to really crank it up if you are looking for some heat.

-Lemongrass - Fancy Thai in a very nice room.
+Lemongrass at Aria - Fancy Thai in a very nice room.
 Noodles and prawns please.

 Beijing Noodle - Hand pulled noodles while sitting with a view of all the action.